 The internet can be a powerful tool when it comes to researching your medical problems.
 Unfortunately, the web is cluttered with quackery, making it difficult to find reliable information.
 This is what I recommend you read:

 Naturopathic Diaries.
-Though Brit Hermes – a former naturopath who became disillusioned with her profession – hasn’t posted anything new since January 2018, her site is required reading.
+Britt Hermes – a former naturopath who became disillusioned with her profession – has a website that tops my list of required reading.
 If you’re a patient under the care of a naturopath, you will be horrified by what you find behind the curtain.
 If you’re a physician or other mainstream provider…well, you’ll be horrified, too.
 Not surprised, but horrified nonetheless.

 Science Based Medicine.
 Have you encountered something in the Alternative Medicine world that doesn’t smell quite right?
 Chances are, the folks over at SBM have an article about it in the archives.

 Dr. Jen Gunter.
 Dr. Gunter is an Obstetrician/Gynecologist with a razor wit and sharp tongue, who rails against quackery.
 She’s had a field day skewering GOOP, but she also posts about plenty of other bad actors in the realm of women’s health issues.